MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 <!-- TODO add resource hierarchy image -->

 All the resources you use (VMs, Cloud Storage buckets, tables in BigQuery) are organized in projects.
-Projects might be organized in projects.
+Projects might be organized in folders.
 Resources -> Projects -> Folders (Nested Folders) -> Organization Node.

 Projects, Folders, and Org Node are all places, where policies can be applied.
+Policies are inherited downwards in the hierarchy.

+Projects are the basis for enabling and using GCPs services, like managing APIs, enabling Billing, adding/removing collaborators, and enabling other GCPs services:

+- Project ID: first-cloud-steps-277609, assigned by you, immutable, globally unique
+- Project Name: First Cloud Steps, assigned by you, mutable, not unique
+- Project number: 29064997144, assigned by GCP, immutable, globally unique

+Folders offer flexible management:

+- Folders group projects under and organization
+- Folders can contain projects, other folders or both
+- Use folders to assign policies

+Organization Node:

+- The organization node organizes projects
+- The organization node is the root node for google cloud resources

+IAM resource hierarchy:

+- A policy is set on a resource
+- Resources inherit policies from parent
+- Less restrictive parent policy overrides a more restrictive resource policy

 ### 2.3.
 Identity and Access Management (IAM)

+IAM policy has a who part, can do what part and on which resource part

+- Who = Google acc, Google group, Service acc, Gsuite, Cloud identity domain
+- Can do what = IAM role:
+  - primitive (Owner, Editor, Viewer, Billing)
+  - predefined (apply to a particular GCP service in a project, like an Instance Admin role (list, delete, get, start, strop, set)), custom
+- On which resource

+- Service Account for server-to-server authentication

 ### 2.4.
 IAM roles

+IAM roles:

+- Compute Engine’s InstanceAdmin Role: (start, stop, list, get, delete, setMachine type)
+- Custom role: Compute Engine’s InstanceOperator Role: (start, stop, list, get)
+- Service Account for server-to-server interactions

 ### 2.5.
 Interacting with Google Cloud Platform

+For ways to interact with GCP:

+- Cloud Platform Console, web-based administrative interface, offers Cloud Shell
+- Cloud Shell (a command-line interface to GCP, accessible from a web browser)
+- SDK (gcloud, gsutil (Cloud Storage), bq (BigQuery))
+- Cloud Console Mobile App (managed machines + dashboards)
+- REST APIs (JSON, OAuth2)

 ### 2.6.
 Cloud Marketplace (formerly Cloud Launcher)